It was clear that Feinstein says, I've been here all these years to Ted Cruz.

 As a female news editor on a TV newscast deciding what to show and what not to show.

-The chicken of the news.
+The chickification of the news.

-By the way, in fact, I have in the stack, I have a story about that some guy, like his name is Nolte.
+In fact, I have in the stack, I have a story about that.

-I have to have to find this.
+I have to find this.

-It's in the stack here, and it's not a very big stack today, but I'll get I'll get to it about uh the chicken of television.
+It's in the stack here, and it's not a very big stack today, but I'll get to it about the chickification of television and how more and more women are determining what everybody watches on TV.

-The woman that did the commercial for Obama saying your first time is really important.
+The woman that did the commercial for Obama saying, your first time is really important.

 Don't just do it with any guy.